davereid/awesome-anti-trump-pence/README.md

 * "Hello, I am your constituent from [INSERT LOCATION] and I was wondering when [INSERT NAME] was planning on releasing a statement condemning Steve Bannon, the white supremacist who Donald Trump has appointed as his chief strategist.
 * "Hello, my name is [YOUR NAME] and I am your constituent from [LOCATION].
 I know how important the values of freedom, opportunity, and decency are to you and all of the rest of us that you represent.
 [APPOINTEE/POLICY] flies in the face of those values.
 As my representative, I’m counting on you to stand up for America and oppose [x]."
+* "Hello, I am calling to oppose the appointments of Steve Bannon, Michael Flynn, and Jeff Sessions who all have a documented history of racism, xenophobia, bigotry, misogyny, and hate speech.
+Please act against this now.
+Thank you."

 ## Important Organizations Needing Support/Donations